evelyh/thrive-wellness/deliverable-2/README.md

    Admin of the apps can add survey questions and image to each quests.
 They can also add images to each journey.
    To add information:
-   - Go to the backend og django
+   - Go to the admin portal at intezzz.pythonanywhere.com/admin/ with a browser
+   - Log in with an admin account
-   - Add information to quests or journeys
+   - Add quests and journeys as needed

 ## Instructions
  * Clear instructions for how to use the application from the end-user's perspective
  * How do you access it?
 Are accounts pre-created or does a user register?
 Where do you start? etc.
  * Provide clear steps for using each feature described above
  * This section is critical to testing your application and must be done carefully and thoughtfully

+ #### Sign up for an account / Log in an existing account

+ To use the app, users must sign up for an account.
+As a first time user, the app will prompt you with 2 options, "sign up" or "log in".
+Choose sign up to create a new account, or log in to an existing account.

+ #### Stay logged in

+ To make it easier for users, we have a "remember me" option which allows users to stay logged in, and does not need to login every time they access the app.
+Please choose the "remember me" option when entering your credentials if you wish to do so.

+ #### Forget password / username

+ We understand that we sometimes forget our credentials to accounts, and we are able to retrieve that information for you.
+As a user forget their password, choose the "forget password" option, which brings users to a page to key in their email address which is associated to their account.
+Instructions to resetting their password will then be sent to their email address if it is registered in our system.

  #### [Feature] Adding image for a quest or journey from Administer in backend

  *We don’t allow users to create a journey/quest themselves.

- Administer should log in to their account through http://intezzz.pythonanywhere.com/admin with credentials username ‘admin’ and password ‘happyApp’.
+ Administer should log in to their account through intezzz.pythonanywhere.com/admin with credentials username ‘admin’ and password ‘happyApp’.
 In the JOURNEYS/Journeys & Quests columns, they can add a journey/quest with/without uploading a picture for it.
 When there is no picture uploaded for it, there would be a placeholder picture shown in the app.

  ## Development requirements
  * If a developer were to set this up on their machine or a remote server, what are the technical requirements (e.g. OS, libraries, etc.)?